 Training is given to all staff involved in the Pre-School to enable them to recognise the signs of abuse and what to do if concerns arise about possible abuse/neglect.
-Information can be found in the Dudley Safeguarding People's Partnership Board's "Your role and responsibility in Child Protection" (purple booklet) and our policies and procedures to safeguard children are in line with the Dudley Local Safeguarding Children Board guidelines.
+Information can be found in the Dudley Safeguarding People Partnership Board's (DSPPB) "Your Roles and Responsibilities in Child Protection" (purple booklet) and our policies and procedures to safeguard children are in line with the Dudley Local Safeguarding Children Board guidelines.

-Staff should, in particular, be alert to the potential need for early help for looked after children, children who are disabled, have special educational needs, are young carers, show signs of engaging in anti-social or criminal behaviour, or are in a family presenting challenges such as adult mental health issues or substance abuse.
+Staff should, in particular, be alert to the potential need for Early Help for looked after children, children who are disabled, have special educational needs, are young carers, show signs of engaging in anti-social or criminal behaviour, or are in a family presenting challenges such as adult mental health issues or substance abuse.